Pittsburgh Outdoor Activities: Room to Roam

 Pittsburgh outdoor activities allow for a myriad of fun options for any personality type.
 Whether you love the excitement of a fresh snowfall or the hazy days of summer are more your speed, enjoying nature comes with the territory in Pittsburgh.
-In the “Burgh,” we are unabashedly outdoorsy, and our topography is a big reason why: within about a 90-minute drive, you can explore our famed rivers, play in the mountains or set up shop on the beach.
+In the “Burgh,” we are unabashedly outdoorsy, and our topography is a big reason why: within about a 90-minute drive, you can explore our famed rivers, play in the mountains or set up shop on the beach, making it one of the best cities for outdoor recreation in Pennsylvania.

-Keep in mind that Pittsburgh also hosts plenty of special indoor cultural locales, such as the Carnegie Museum, Carnegie Science Center, the Heinz History Center and the famous Randyland–now one of Instagram’s most photographed buildings in the country.
+Keep in mind that Pittsburgh also hosts plenty of special indoor cultural locales, such as the Carnegie Museum of Natural History, Frank Lloyd Wright’s Fallingwater, Carnegie Science Center and the Heinz History Center.

 Like living in a national park